 The Human Resources function in the Bank remains focused on creating and developing human capital with focus on building learning infrastructure by imparting trainings to its employees on regular basis within and outside the state.
 Trainings are being imparted to employees on regular basis at Bank's own training Colleges.
-During the FY 2019-20, 2286 employees across all cadres have been imparted trainings in various fields by deputing them to inhouse training facilities and other institutes of repute like CAFRAL, NIBSCOM, NIBM, IDBRT etc, however taking into consideration the assignments allotted to employees a good number of employees have been nominated more than once in which case the count adds upto 2777.
+During the FY 2019-20, 2286 employees across all cadres have been imparted training facilities and other institutes of repute like CAFRAL, NIBSCOM, NIBM, IDBRT etc, however taking into consideration the assignments allotted to employees a good number of employees have been nominated more than once in which case the count adds upto 2777.